Conformal renormalization of scalar-tensor theories: Introduction

-A natural question to ask is whether or not the procedure can be generalized for gravity theories possessing additional degrees of freedom, e.g. scalar fields.
-In this work we show how the requirement of full local conformal invariance for the bulk fields fixes the renormalized form of the action in the case of the conformally coupled scalar-tensor theory with quartic potential, whose solutions have been studied in the literature.
-Therefore, this constitutes the first application of the \textit{Conformal Renormalization} idea to scalar-tensor theories of gravity.
+Beyond purely metric theories, renormalization approaches have been considered for cases with additional degrees of freedom, e.g. scalar fields.
+Indeed, in the context of HR, counterterms for AlAdS spaces in scalar-tensor theories have been discussed in Refs.~\cite{Nojiri:1998dh,Padilla:2012ze,Caldarelli:2016nni,Liu:2017kml,Li:2018rgn,Agurto-Sepulveda:2022vvf}.
+Therefore, a natural question to ask is whether or not the use of local conformal symmetry in the bulk to determine the renormalization terms can be generalized for these theories.
+Here, we address this issue and construct renormalized gravity actions possessing a conformally coupled scalar-tensor sector, whose solutions have been studied in the literature.
+Therefore, this constitutes the first application of the \emph{Conformal Renormalization} idea to scalar-tensor theories of gravity.

 The paper is organized as follows.
 In Sec.~\ref{Sec:CG}, we review the purely metric formulation of CG in four dimensions and show its finiteness for AlAdS spaces as well as its equivalence with renormalized Einstein-AdS theory when evaluated at Einstein spaces.
 In Sec.~\ref{Sec:CCS}, we obtain the conformal completion of a conformally coupled scalar-tensor theory, which allows us to read the counterterms for the AlAdS sector explicitly.
 Section~\ref{Sec:F2Sigma2} is devoted to present the renormalized Einstein-AdS gravity in MacDowell-Mansouri form conformally coupled to scalar fields.
 We show that, even though the latter is not conformal invariant, the counterterms still render the action finite for a suitable falloff of the scalar field; we compute its value explicitly for the solution obtained in Refs.~\cite{Martinez:2002ru,Martinez:2005di}.
 In Sec.~\ref{Sec:CGscalars}, we prove the renormalization of CG with conformally coupled scalar fields for all Bach-flat solutions and we compute explicitly the renormalized action for analytic black-hole configurations with stealth scalar fields.
 Finally, in Sec.~\ref{Sec:discussion} we present a summary and discussion about the main results.